peijin0405/23/README.md

 ### Replication: Do Women Give Up Competing More Easily?
 Evidence from the Lab and the Dutch Math Olympiad
 Author of the paper: Thomas Buser & Huaiping Yuan

+This project replicates and expands upon the field study in the paper *"Do Women Give Up Competing More Easily?
+Evidence from the Lab and the Dutch Math Olympiad"* by Thomas Buser and Huaiping Yuan.
+The study investigates gender differences in the likelihood of continuing to compete after losing.
+Using field data from the Dutch Math Olympiad (2010–2014), the project analyzes the impact of scoring just above or below the threshold for qualifying for the second round.
+A regression discontinuity design is employed to estimate the causal effect of losing versus winning on the likelihood of participating again the following year, with a particular focus on gender differences.
+The results show that girls who narrowly miss the threshold are 14.3% less likely to compete again, while boys do not exhibit a statistically significant change in behavior.
+Despite this, when applying clustered standard errors, the gender difference becomes less significant.
+The findings highlight that girls may react more strongly to losing, offering insights into how gender impacts competitive behavior in academic settings.

 For the full report, please see: Replication_Peijin_pl724.html
 ### Journal and link:
 American Economic Journal: Applied Economics 2019, 11(3): 225–252